effertz/arBlee_tutorial_testrun/README.md

 **Augmented Reality AR** is reality augmented (or enhanced) with virtual items.
 Unity Editor provides a special module to support AR: AR Foundation.
 [What is Unity AR Foundation?](https://www.youtube.com/watch?v=FGh7f-PaGQc) is a very good tutorial about AR in Unity.
 It also shows how to **setup AR in Unity** and how to **create markers in AR**, which is the first step to be able to place a character of your choice into the environment around you.

-Now, you have 2 options how to proceed.
-You can follow the video tutorial or the steps described below:
+I'm strongly relaying on the AR Tutorial, but not following it completely.
+Therefore, feel free to watch it, it is very helpful, but for the app we are creating, follow the steps described below:

 First, we will **setup AR components** in your project:

-1. In Unity Editor go to *Edit* → *Project Settings* → *Player* and add a *Camera Usage Description*, something like: “Enable to use AR Foundation”
+1. In Unity Editor go to *Edit* → *Project Settings* → *Player* and:
+    1. add a *Camera Usage Description*, something like: “Enable to use AR Foundation”.
     2. Select *XR Plug-in Management* from the left bar and press *Install XR Plug-in Management*.
 After the installation is completed check the *ARKit* checkbox to install the iOS AR support.
 Then select *ARKit* from the left bar and set *Requirement* to *Optional*.
-3. In Unity Editor go to *Window* → *Package Manager*.
+2. In Unity Editor go to *Window* → *Package Manager*.
 In *Package Manager* window open *Packages: In Project* dropdown and select *Unity Registry*.
 Search for *AR Foundation*, select it and press *Install*.
 Close the *Package Manager* window.
-4. Now you can add AR Foundation components to your project: Right click in *Hierarchy* tab and select *XR* → *AR Session Origin*.
+3. Now you can add AR Foundation components to your project: Right click in *Hierarchy* tab and select *XR* → *AR Session Origin*.
 You can find more details about this component on [Unity docs](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@1.0-preview.8/api/UnityEngine.XR.ARFoundation.ARSessionOrigin.html) web pages.
-This component has its own camera, therefore go ahead and delete the existing *Main Camera* from your *Hierarchy* tab.
+This component has its own camera, therefore go ahead and delete the existing *Main Camera* from the *Hierarchy* tab.
 Select the *AR Camera* under the *AR Session Origin*, go to the *Inspector* tab and change its *Tag* from *Untagged* to *MainCamera*.
 Next, right click in *Hierarchy* tab and select *XR* → *AR Session*.

 Now, we will add **plane detection**: